Skip to main content

 Safety considerations

-P-32 is a radioactive isotope that emits beta radiation, requiring careful handling and shielding to minimise radiation exposure.
+P-32 is a radioactive isotope that emits beta radiation, requiring careful handling procedures and physical shielding to minimise radiation exposure.

 Security considerations